batman1754/batman1754/README.md

-🏢 I’m currently working in R3tek as DevOps Engineer
+🏢 I’m currently working as DevOps Engineer

 🌱 I’m currently working on Setting up infra using Terraform over AWS

 💬 Ask me about DevOps Tools and Practices

-📫 You can reach me at batman71754@gmail.com
+📫 You can reach me at cloudpromanwith@gmail.com

 ⚡ Fun fact We guys automate stuff